- D -

 On the green

-model used in the GDR's Army NVA, the logo didn't contain the
+model used in the GDR's Army NVA,

 company's name.